shabbyrobe/amiss/doc/active.rst

 Defining
 --------

-To define active records, simply extend the ``Amiss\Sql\ActiveRecord``.
+To define active records, simply extend the ``Amiss\Sql\ActiveRecord`` class.
 Configure everything else just like you would when using Amiss as a Data Mapper.

 This guide will assume you are using the :doc:`mapper/annotation`.
 For more information on alternative mapping options, see :doc:`mapper/mapping`.
 Active records will work with any mapping